 Fellows will be expected to initiate and complete at least one research project during their training.
 These will be facilitated by pediatric plastic surgery faculty members.
 The opportunity to make presentations at national and international conferences in pediatric plastic craniofacial are offered to fellows who have appropriate material.

 Listed below are the faculty members involved in the supervision of the pediatric plastic craniofacial fellows at Children's Medical Center.
-The program has nine full time pediatric plastic surgeons that are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
+The Fellowship Program has multiple full-time pediatric plastic surgeons who are board certified and have extensive experience in plastic surgery and pediatric plastic craniofacial surgery, and hold a current Texas Medical License.
 These members are:

 - Alex A. Kane, M.D.

 - Douglas Sammer, M.D.

 Fellows are continuously under close supervision of attending pediatric craniofacial surgeons and plastic surgeons in the performance and interpretation of various pediatric craniofacial procedures.
 Their performance in the clinical arena and their ability to construct and carry out a management plan is reviewed on a case-by-case basis throughout the day.
 Fellows are closely supervised and their skills are continuously evaluated.

 The fellows will also work side-by-side with residents in the Plastic Surgery Residency Program and other pediatric plastic surgery programs from UT Southwestern Medical School.
 They will be under the direct supervision of Alex Kane, M.D., Pediatric Plastic and Craniofacial Surgery Program Director.
 Faculty members will also provide feedback to ensure growth by each fellow during the Fellowship Program.
 Fellows are evaluated by the program director semi-annually.
 Written evaluations from each faculty member are reviewed with the fellow at that time.
 Fellows are required to evaluate the faculty, rotations, and fellowship program annually.